Home › UK Rules › Sport › Netball › Umpiring › Timekeeper

 Timekeeper in Netball Matches

-The vital contribution of netball timekeepers addresses the overall flow of movement.
+The vital contribution of a netball timekeeper addresses the overall flow of movement.
 They will track the timing of interruptions during competitive matches or international tournaments.

-Their roles and responsibilities focus on several duties.
+Their duties and responsibilities focus on several functions.
 The timekeeper in netball matches must monitor accurate timekeeping.

 The job also includes signaling break time stoppages and pacing a flowing tempo in the game.

 A netball time keeper has chief responsibilities and clock duties.
 They include informing the players and the netball officials when the game needs to stop.

 Their role also extends to announcing whether the match needs to use extra time.
 Scorers use an electronic signaling device.
 As a rule, it is standard netball equipment for the duties of timekeepers.

 Timekeepers are also responsible for notifying ruling umpires of time countdowns at the end of stoppages.
-They get assigned to hold time if instructed to do so by the match umpire.
+Thus, they would be assigned to 'hold time' if instructed to do so by the match umpire.

 - The first whistle blast signals the beginning of the match.
 The netball timekeeper shall commence the timing of the game after the umpire blows the whistle.